Revealing Physical-World Semantic Vulnerabilities: Universal Adversarial Patch for Infrared Vision-Language Models: Experiments

 \subsection{Cross-Dataset Transfer}

 In real-world deployment, the training and test domains are often mismatched.
 We therefore optimize the shared patch on one infrared dataset and apply it directly to others without fine-tuning.
-Fig.~\ref{fig:transfer_attacks}(a) summarizes ASR, $\Delta s_{\text{target}}$, and $M_{\text{adv}}$ across all source--target pairs. \ourmethod{} maintains stable, non-trivial attack rates on unseen domains, together with consistent shifts in $\Delta s_{\text{target}}$ and $M_{\text{adv}}$, indicating that the shared patch does not simply overfit one distribution but instead exploits general vulnerable regions in target-category representations.
-Transfer is strongest on OpenAI CLIP, while OpenCLIP, Meta-CLIP, and EVA-CLIP still show meaningful cross-domain transfer.
-Detailed pairwise results are provided in the appendix.
+Table~\ref{tab:cross-dataset-transfer} reports ASR, $\Delta s_{\mathrm{prom}}$, and $M_{\mathrm{adv}}$ across all source--target pairs.
+The results show non-trivial cross-dataset transfer, with the strongest transfer generally appearing on OpenAI CLIP ViT-L/14 and weaker but still measurable transfer on OpenCLIP ViT-B/16, Meta-CLIP ViT-L/14, and EVA-CLIP ViT-G/14.